omnivector-solutions/osd-documentation/operations/overview.rst

 The operational magic in OSD is encapsulated in ops code called **charms**.
 We have curated a suite of automation for each SLURM component: ``slurmctld``, ``slurmd``, ``slurmdbd``, and ``slurmrestd``.

-Each slurm component charm provides a set of options that enable operators/administrators to operate the cluster.
+Each Slurm component charm provides a set of options that enable operators/administrators to operate the cluster.

 The ``slurm.conf`` file can be customized through the ``slurmctld`` charm configuration options.
-There is no need to manually update this file in all compute nodes: OSD combines the power of Juju operations with SLURM in configless mode (see :ref:`architecture` for details) to configure all the nodes in the cluster with one single command.
+There is no need to manually update this file in all compute nodes: OSD combines the power of Juju operations with Slurm in configless mode (see :ref:`architecture` for details) to configure all the nodes in the cluster with one single command.
 This also means that any modification to a node's ``slurm.conf`` file will be discarded.